hgarza910/Top_grossing_movies_proj/README.md

 ## Conclusion, Thoughts and Considerations
 Through this project I achieved the following:
-* Successfully collected data on the top 1000 grossing movies of all time
+* Successfully collected data on the top 1000 grossing movies of all time.
-* Demonstrated proficiency in web scraping techniques using Beautiful Soup and data collection with PyMovieDb
+* Demonstrated proficiency in web scraping techniques using Beautiful Soup and data collection with PyMovieDb.
-* Created a dataframe using Pandas and performed necessary data cleaning and formatting
+* Created a dataframe using Pandas and performed necessary data cleaning and formatting.
 * Conducted Exploratory Data Analysis (EDA) to gain insights into the dataset.
 * Built a dashboard with Tableau to visualize descriptive statistics and provide a user-friendly interface.
 * Loaded the cleaned data into IBM Db2 for SQL integration and evaluation with a database managment system.